mbernr/choice-logics-asp/README.md

 ).
 ```

 Some problems, such as checking for equivalence, require two input formulas.
-These must be contained in the *inputformula1*  and *inputformula2* predicats.
+These must be contained in the *inputformula1*  and *inputformula2* predicates.

 ```
 inputformula1(